 6.4 The Academy Executive Committee shall normally meet at least four times a year.

 6.5 The quorum at each Academy Executive Committee meeting shall be 50 percent or more of the number eligible to attend.

 6.6 At meetings of the Academy Executive Committee each member shall be entitled to one vote; any matter on which the voting is tied shall be deemed to be lost.

-6.8 In the event of the absence or incapacity of the Chairperson of the Academy Executive Committee, one of the other Vice-Presidents, or failing that the next longest-serving member of the Academy Executive Committee shall serve as its acting Chairperson.Return to top
+6.8 In the event of the absence or incapacity of the Chair of the Academy Executive Committee, the Deputy Chair, or failing that the next longest-serving member of the Academy Executive Committee shall serve as its acting Chair.Return to top

 7. Amendment of the Bylaws